MissStrong/ICD2O/Notes/Unit 3/Note 01 - HTML Basics.md

 ### Attributes

-An attribute is a parameter that is placed within an opening tag.
-It causes the element to behave in specific way.
+An attribute is a parameter in a tag that causes the element to behave in specific way.

-For example, it's good practice to specifiy the language of a webpage.
-We can do that by using the `lang` attribute in the `<html>` tag.
-The value for English is `"en"`.
-We can find values of other languages by looking up the [ISO 639-1 Language Code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+Attributes are written inside the opening tag.
+They precede then tag name are are followed by a `=` and the value of the attribute.

+Here is an example:

 ```html
 <html lang="en">
 ```

+The attribute `lang` within an `<html>` tag specifies the language of the webpage.
+The value for English is `"en"`.
+We can find values of other languages by looking up the [ISO 639-1 Language Code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).